The most important thing in understanding stress in a man

 - Engage in activities by themselves

-In women, higher oxytocin levels lead to a "tend and befriend" response to stress.
+In women, higher oxytocin levels lead to a "tend and befriend" stress response.
 When stressed, women tend to:

 - Want to be around loved ones and friends